bread-graphics/bentley-ottmann/README.md

 ## License

-Distributed under the Boost Software License, Version 1.0.
-See the accompanying [`LICENSE`](LICENSE) file or copy at https://www.boost.org/LICENSE_1_0.txt
+This library is free software released under the GNU Lesser General Public License version 3, or (at your option) any later version.
+See the [`LICENSE`](LICENSE) file for more information.